ivs-kuleuven/platosim3/docs/source/InputFile.md

-#### <a name="quantumEfficiency"></a>QuantumEfficiency
+#### <a name="quantumEfficiency"></a>QuantumEfficiency: Efficiency
 <i>Allowed values:</i> ∈ [0,1]

-Quantum efficiency of the detector, considering the passband and the spectral energy distribution of the stars given the [Fluxm0](#fluxm0) parameter and the magnitude of the stars in the [star catalogue](#starCatalogue).
+Throughput efficiency due to the quantum efficiency at the given reference angle, considering the passband and the spectral energy distribution of the stars given the [Fluxm0](#fluxm0) parameter and the magnitude of the stars in the [star catalogue](#starCatalogue).
 This is the ratio of the number of collected electrons to the number of incident photons.

+#### <a name="quantumEfficiencyRefAngle"></a>QuantumEfficiency: RefAngle

+Reference angle for the throughput efficiency due to the quantum efficiency, expressed in degrees.

+#### <a name="quantumEfficiencyExpectedValue"></a>QuantumEfficiency: ExpectedValue
+<i>Allowed values:</i> ∈ [0,1]

+Expected value of the throughput efficiency due to quantum efficiency (i.e. the mean over all pixels of one detector).